Scorsazy/auto-annotated-pepe/content/pages/index.md

       assets—untouched by his flames—skyrocketed in value.
 The treasures he didn’t burn became legendary, their worth multiplied by the stories of the ones he set ablaze.
-People from far and wide came to see the remnants of what he had destroyed, and they paid handsomely for what little was left.Pyro Pepe had become a legend in his own right—an eccentric, wealthy frog who turned his love for fire into a pathway to riches.
+People from far and wide came to see the remnants of what he had destroyed, and they paid handsomely for what little was left.
+      Pyro Pepe had become a legend in his own right—an eccentric, wealthy frog who turned his love for fire into a pathway to riches.
 His actions had made his remaining assets scarce, and therefore, immensely valuable.
-      In his old age, Pyro Pepe would sit by the fire—still entranced by its glow—but now with a fortune greater than he ever dreamed.And so, Pyro Pepe's tale became a lesson for all of Pepeville.
+In his old age, Pyro Pepe would sit by the fire—still entranced by its glow—but now with a fortune greater than he ever dreamed.
+And so, Pyro Pepe's tale became a lesson for all of Pepeville.
 While many feared his flames, others understood the genius behind the madness.
-The frog who loved fire had burned everything he cherished, but in doing so, he had made everything that remained precious beyond measure.And to this day, his name is spoken in hushed tones—a rich pyromaniac who turned destruction into gold.
+The frog who loved fire had burned everything he cherished, but in doing so, he had made everything that remained precious beyond measure.
+And to this day, his name is spoken in hushed tones—a rich pyromaniac who turned destruction into gold.
     styles:
       self:
         height: auto